aurora-opensource/au/docs/index.md

 stand on the issue.

 !!! tip
     Feel free to vote for existing issues by reacting to the main post with the :+1: emoji: we'll take this into account in prioritizing what to work on!

-## Planned future content

-While Au has had plenty of production experience internally at Aurora, its life as a public open source library is just beginning.
-Here are some sections we know we'll need to add.

-- **Reference.**  Detailed reference documentation on `Quantity`, `QuantityPoint`, units, magnitudes, and other core library abstractions.

-- **Explanation.**  There's plenty we'd love to share about the design choices that underpin the library.
-While launching Au, we've de-prioritized this section in favor of the more directly practical parts --- but while it may be less _urgent_, it's no less _important_.
+## Shoring up foundations

+When you're looking to understand the library better (as opposed to actively trying to accomplish some task), these docs will help you strengthen your foundations.

+- **[Discussion](./discussion/index.md).**  Philosophy and principles, deep dives on design choices, explanations of core concepts, and more.